jthegedus/meta-cloud-builders/README.md

 > Build custom builders from a config file.

-This build step invokes `gcloud builds submit ...` for custom cloud-builders specified in the configuration file.
+This build step invokes `gcloud builds submit ...` for custom cloud-builders specified in a configuration file.

 ## Setup